cisco/joy/README.md

 This will cause the programs to be compiled, linked, stripped, and copied into the 'bin' directory as appropriate.

-Mac OSX 10.11 has more dependencies than 10.10; the OpenSSL header files are needed to build this package.
-You can install these header files via Mac Ports (https://www.macports.org/install.php) using the command "sudo port install openssl".

 Set COMPRESSED_OUTPUT (in src/include/output.h) to 1 for gzip-compressed
 JSON output.
 This compile-time option is on by default.
 If that
 \#define is instead set to 0, then normal JSON will be output.